-Food prices are rapidly rising due to inflation being at a 41-year high.
-Grocery costs have risen 10% over the past year, with one category that has experience the highest increases being meat- beef, fish and poultry.
-Shoppers can expect to see prices up by as much as 15%.
-Reports share that due to the significant price increases, many households are shifting to plant based foods.
-It may initially seem like an inconvenience, but eating more plant based foods will actually benefit our health, while also helping our wallets.
+Last year, food prices rose rapidly due to inflation being at a 41-year high.
+Grocery costs rose 10% over the previous year, with one category that experienced the highest increases being meat- beef, fish and poultry.
+While this year prices have risen at a slower pace, meat prices remain higher than many can afford.
+Reports share that due to the significant price increases, many households are shifting to plant-based foods.
+It may initially seem like an inconvenience, but eating more plant-based foods will actually benefit our health, while also helping our wallets.

 Eating plant based foods, decreases the risk of type 2 diabetes, introduces more antioxidants, vitamins, and minerals to our diet, helps reduce inflammation, can help lower cholesterol and manage blood sugar levels, as well as reduce the risk of heart diseases.
 Eating plant proteins can also decrease the risk of dying by as much as 13-24%!
 You can also grow many herbs and spices at home (read here!), many of which help reduce inflammation while adding delicious layers of flavor to your recipes.